 - Financial Management

 - Men's Health and Education

 Fatherhood program staff members provide one-on-one assistance to help participants achieve their individually set goals in a One Man Plan.
-Staff members assist in multiple ways including: provide guidance to navigate the child support system, mediation with the child's mother and other family members, access to healthcare, record expungement, transportation, finding a job and stable housing.
+Staff members assist in multiple ways, including: guidance to navigate the child support system, mediation with the child's mother and other family members, access to healthcare, record expungement, transportation, finding a job and stable housing.
 Parent/child activities are planned so that fathers and their children can spend together and make positive memories.
-Make no mistake, a fatherhood program can not address every problem especially when specialized help is need for serious issues like drug and alcohol problems, violent behavior and mental illness but fatherhood programs have direct links to other organizations known and trusted for delivering excellent services.
+Make no mistake, a fatherhood program cannot address every problem, especially when specialized help is need for serious issues, such as drug and alcohol problems, violent behavior and mental illness.
+But fatherhood programs have direct links to other organizations known and trusted for delivering excellent services.

 Components of the Program